alphagov/paas-tech-docs/source/documentation/deploying_apps/index.md

 where `ORG_NAME` is the name of the org, and `SPACE_NAME` is the name of the space.

-Once you set the target, the Cloud Foundry client remembers it until you change it.
+The Cloud Foundry client remembers the target until you change it.

-You can change space without changing org using:
+You can change space without changing org by running:

 ```
 cf target -s SPACE_NAME